nogibjj/Alisa_Project3/README.md

-# 1. Question to answer
+# 1. Question to answer:  Which type of breed hhas the highest waiting days in the shelter

+These breed: scottish fold, persian, devon rex, pixiebob shorthair, pixiebob shorthair have the highest waiting days in the shelter.

 # 2. Connecting to the database